simelation/simhub-plugins/packages/simhub-sli-plugin/README.md

     -   `vJoyInterface.dll`
     -   `vJoyInterfaceWrap.dll`
 -   Start SimHub.
 The UI options for vJoy mapping should now appear on the `SLI Plugin` page under a managed SLI device section.

-Obviously you may need to copy these files again after upgrading SimHub, though hopefully it will ship fixed versions soon.

 I won't cover the configuration of vJoy here, but suffice to say you need at least one device with as many buttons configured as you have rotary switch positions you wish to map.
 The plugin doesn't do any validation that how you've configured a mapping